-Established back in 2005, LGBT+ History Month is an annual, month-long event intended as a means to raise awareness of, and combat prejudice against the LGBTQ+ community, while also celebrating its achievement and diversity.
-The event came in the wake of the abolition of Section 28 in 2003, and it has been running ever since.
+With February just around the corner, it’s almost time for LGBT+ History Month.
+Established back in 2005, this annual occurrence is a month-long event intended to raise awareness of, and combat prejudice against the LGBTQ+ community, while also celebrating their achievements and the community’s diversity.
+The event came in the wake of the abolition of Section 28 in 2003, and it has been running in the UK ever since.

-This year’s theme is ‘Under The Scope’, celebrating LGBT+ peoples’ contribution to the field of Medicine and Healthcare, but there are so many fantastic things to do honouring every aspect of queer life.
+This year’s theme is ‘Activism and Social Change’, celebrating the foundations of the movement, as well as envisioning a future through the power of activism, but there are so many fantastic things to do across the capital that honour every aspect of queer life.

-From must-see exhibitions to stand-out events and things to do, here’s a rundown of ten places in our beloved capital where you can learn more about LGBTQ+ history for LGBT+ History Month this year:
+From must-see exhibitions to stand-out events and things to do, here’s a rundown of fifteen places and things to do in London where you can learn more about LGBTQ+ history for LGBT+ History Month this year:

 1. Read up on the charity Queer Britain and visit their fantastic museum

-Queer Britain is a charity that was established back in 2018 as a means to establish the UK’s first national LGBTQ+ museum to celebrate both LGBTQ+ history and culture and talk about queer peoples’ stories and experiences.
-That said museum, the Queer Britain Museum, opened back in 2022 and it joins the ranks of London’s free museums in offering a thoughtful, educational day out – without tugging on the purse strings.
-The museum is celebratory, representative, and informative – it allows the country’s queer communities to find a record of their past, and allows them to look to their future.
+Queer Britain is a charity that was established back in 2018 as a means to establish the UK’s first national LGBTQ+ museum, celebrating both LGBTQ+ history and culture and talk about queer peoples’ stories and experiences.
+That said museum, the Queer Britain Museum, opened back in 2022 and it joins the ranks of London’s best free museums in offering a thoughtful, educational experience – all while looking after the pennies and pounds.
+The museum is celebratory, representative, and informative – it allows the country’s queer communities to find a record of their past, and it allows them to look to their future.

 📍You’ll find the Queer Britain Museum at 2 Granary Square, London, N1C 4BH.